 Catavento | Who we are

 Founding partner at Catavento Consultoria, since August 2013.
 Clarissa’s expertise lies in strategy and corporate sustainability, leading consultancy projects in large companies, focusing on trend analysis, strategic vision development and articulation with opinion makers.
 She is currently President of the Brazilian Institute for Oil, Gas and Biofuels – IBP (Nov 2019), where she was also member of the Strategy Committee (May 2018 – May 2019).
 Member of Suzano’s Sustainability Committee (August 2019).
 Executive committee member of the Brazilian Institute for Oil, Gas and Biofuels – IBP (April 2016).
-Member of the Sustainability Committee of Vale’s Board of Directors (May 2017).
+Member of the Global Future Council on Advanced Energy Technologies at the World Economic Forum (2018).
 Senior Fellow at CEBRI and responsible for the Energy Center (July 2017).
 Former member of Petrobras Board of Directors (May 2018 to December 2019), where she was chair of the HSE Committee, member of the Audit Committee, and member of the Strategy Committee.
 Former member of the Sustainability Committee of Vale’s Board of Directors (May 2017 – May 2019).
 Internationally, she was a member and chairwoman of Shell plc’s External Review Committee from October/2012 to June/2015.
 She is also member of SustainAbility’s International Council since 2010.
-Member of several awards commissions, such as the American Chamber Eco Award (2010, 2012, 2013, 2014), as well as member of the Advisory Committee of the Ecomudanças Fund at Banco Itaú (since 2008).
 She is the co-author of the book “Sustainability and Value Generation: a Transition to the XXI century” (2011) and of several papers and publications related to sustainability.
 She was the executive director at the Brazilian Foundation for Sustainable Development (FBDS) from April/2004 to July/2013, where she created and led the Corporate Sustainability activities.
 She worked in the public sector for several years, at the Ministry of Finance during the elaboration of the Real Plan (1993-94), BNDES (National Development Bank) as special advisor to the CEO (1995-99) and at Petrobras, as special advisor to the CEO and executive manager of Corporate Strategy (1999-2002).She has an academic background in Economics (master’s degree from the Catholic University of Rio de Janeiro).